 - The meaning and intention of the material should be completely preserved (this ensures equal access).

-- Spelling and capitalizations should be accurate, and the transcript should be as close to verbatim as possible.
+- Spelling and capitalization should be accurate, and the transcript should be as close to verbatim as possible.

-- Use punctuation to enhance clarity.
-For example, if someone is shouting, write "Hi!"
+- Example: If someone is shouting, write "Hi!"

 - If there are multiple speakers present, identify who is speaking.

 - Example: INTERVIEWER: Do you like cheese?
 SUBJECT: Yes!